Family and Kids

 On their first visit to any Heritage Malta site or museum (except for Borġ in-Nadur, Ħal Saflieni Hypogeum, Ta’ Ħaġrat, Skorba and Gozo Nature Museum), students will collect their Heritage Malta passport and their first stamp.
 This passport will be stamped on every visit to any of the Heritage Malta locations.

 Students aged 16 + are also entitled to a discount upon entry to museums and sites once they present their student cards.

-Furthermore, University of Malta Students and Junior College Students in possession of an e-sims account enter free of charge into museums once they display their e-sims mobile app or present alternative evidence of an e-sims account.
+Furthermore, University of Malta students and Junior College students in possession of an e-sims account enter free of charge into museums once they display their e-sims mobile app or present alternative evidence of an e-sims account.
 MCAST students enter free of charge as well just by showing their school card.

 Collect 10 different stamps from 10 different locations and a Heritage Malta VISA will be issued for a one time free entry to a site which is not usually open to the public.

 On the collection of 10 different stamps from different locations, two more VISAs will be issued for a one time free entry to two other sites which are not usually open to the public.

 27 stamps gains a VISA for a one time free entry to Ħal Saflieni Hypogeum and Underground Valletta for the student and one of the accompanying adults or if preferred, for a Heritage Malta exclusive gift pack.